 - Financial assistance available to

 students enrolled at Adelphi.
-This information (including information on the methods by which such assistance is distributed among student recipients, any means—including forms—by which an application for student financial assistance is made and requirements for accurately preparing such application, and the rights and responsibilities of students receiving financial assistance) may be found at ecampus.adelphi.edu/sfs.
-It may also be found in the Undergraduate Bulletin and Graduate Bulletin available at academics.adelphi.edu.
-Students or prospective students seeking information about financial assistance should contact the Information Desk at the Office of Student Financial Services, Levermore Hall, lower level, 516.877.3080,
+This information (including information on the methods by which such assistance is distributed among student recipients, any means—including forms—by which application for student financial assistance is made and requirements for accurately preparing such application, and the rights and responsibilities of students receiving financial assistance) may be found at financial-aid.adelphi.edu.
+It may also be found in the Undergraduate and Graduate Bulletin available at academics.adelphi.edu/bulletin-index.php.
+Students or prospective students seeking information about financial assistance should contact the Information Desk at the Office of Student Financial Services, Levermore Hall, lower level, 516.877.3080, firstname.lastname@example.org.

-- The institution.This includes information on the cost of attending Adelphi; refund policies; requirements for officially withdrawing from Adelphi; a summary of the requirements for the return of federal grant or loan assistance; Adelphi’s academic programs (degree programs, facilities, faculty, etc.); names of accrediting, approval or licensing entities (listed at adelphi.edu/about/accreditation.php, these documents may be reviewed online); description of facilities and services available to students with disabilities; the standards that the student must maintain to be considered to be making satisfactory progress; and information about the possibility of applying for financial aid while enrolled in a study abroad program.
-This information may be found in the Undergraduate Bulletin and Graduate Bulletin available at academics.adelphi.edu.
+- The institution.This includes information on the cost of attending Adelphi; refund policies; requirements for officially withdrawing from Adelphi; a summary of the requirements for the return of federal grant or loan assistance; Adelphi’s academic program (degree programs, facilities, faculty, etc.); names of accrediting, approval or licensing entities (listed at about.adelphi.edu/overview/accreditation-and-memberships/, these documents may be reviewed online); description of facilities and services available to students with disabilities; the standards that the student must maintain to be considered to be making satisfactory progress; and information about the possibility of applying for financial aid while enrolled in a study abroad program.
+This information may be found in the Undergraduate and Graduate Bulletin available at academics.adelphi.edu/bulletin-index.php.
 Information about plans for improving Adelphi’s academic program may be found at adelphi.edu/adelphi2015.
-Cost of attending and current information on tuition, fees, payments and refunds may be found at ecampus.adelphi.edu/sfs.
+Cost of attending and current information on tuition, fees, payments and refunds may be found at financial-aid.adelphi.edu.
 The online directory of classes is an excellent source of current information on course offerings by term and may be found at ecampus.adelphi.edu/course.
-In addition, current information regarding registration services including withdrawal from a course or the University may be found online in Undergraduate Bulletin and Graduate Bulletin at academics.adelphi.edu/regulations/registration.php.
+In addition, current information regarding registration services, including withdrawal from a course or the University, may be found online in the Undergraduate and Graduate Bulletin at academics.adelphi.edu/bulletin-index.php.

 - The institution’s completion or graduation rate, and the retention rate of certificate- or degree-seeking, firsttime,

 full-time undergraduates entering Adelphi.
-This information may be found at adelphi.edu/about/facts.php.
+This information may be found at about.adelphi.edu/overview/quick-facts/fact-sheet/.